Lythrum salicaria

 Status in the CKISS region

-- There are numerous purple loosestrife sites in the Nelson and Slocan Invasive Plant Management Areas (IPMAs), so it is considered a Contain species in those areas, and the goal is to prevent it from spreading further.
+• There are numerous sites with purple loosestrife in the Nelson and Slocan Invasive Plant Management Areas (IPMAs), so the goal in those areas is to contain current infestations and prevent it from spreading further.

 Integrated pest management options